andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 print(list(range(100, 0, -9))) # -> [100, 91, 82, 73, 64, 55, 46, 37, 28, 19, 10, 1]
 ```

-> [!todo]- not exam relevant
-> This is rarely used and not exam relevant.

  [[#Indexing|Indexing]] is possible and returns a number. [[#Slicing|Slicing]] is possible and returns a new range.

 ```python